 The Ambient picks: The best smart lighting available now

-If the area that you want to cover isn't a measurement that fits into the 1m scale, don't worry - you can cut the Lightstrip.
+If the area that you want to cover isn't a measurement that fits into the preset scale, don't worry - you can cut the Lightstrip.
 The back tab even has scissor marks showing the best places to cut.
+Currently, there are no extensions for outdoor Lightstrips.

 Now, the official line is that you'll have to bin the excess Lightstrip you've cut off but, if you're handy with a soldering iron, you can (at your own risk) make them functional.